-If you bought the car on credit, you can also claim against the credit company under Section 75 of the Consumer Credit Act.
+If you bought your car with a credit, you can also claim against the credit company under Section 75 of the Consumer Credit Act.

 When you buy a used car at auction you have very limited legal rights.

-Though the Sale of Goods Act generally applies to cars sold at auction, auction houses are allowed to exclude its main conditions (such as being of satisfactory quality, as described and fit for the purpose) if they put a notice on display in the catalogue or on the wall.
+Though the Consumer Rights Act, and its predecessor the Sale of Goods Act generally apply to cars sold at auction, auction houses are allowed to exclude its main conditions (such as being of satisfactory quality, as described and fit for the purpose) if they put a notice on display in the catalogue or on the wall.

 Make sure you check the auction house conditions before you bid.
 When you buy at auction, your rights are against the seller not the auction house.

 If you bought a warranty or your second-hand car came with a guarantee, you may be able to claim on that to get any problems fixed.

 This doesn't affect your legal rights and you could still either reject the car or claim against the dealer under the Consumer Rights Act or Sale of Goods Act.